ataata107/Photogrammetry-OpenCV/README.md

 12. ROI is resized now

 12. We have increased the roi than the initial contour detected for better visualisation purposes.
 Contours are again deteceted and the the centre of the contour will be our GCP.
-Below is the image of GCP of image detected.
+Below is the image of GCP of image detected, which is the intersection of blue lines

 ![capture](https://user-images.githubusercontent.com/32903329/38302093-23c5ffb2-381f-11e8-8ad8-39681fe82ce6.PNG)